Tyler-Hilbert/PromptSearch/README.md

 ### Demo
 Check out our demo, but please be patient, our database is still small and most likely won't find a similar prompt.
 https://tyler-hilbert.github.io/PromptSearch

+### Update
+This project was used as a test for upgrading webpage UI